maschinenlesbar-org/.github/profile/README.md

-## Hi there 👋

-Status of each project across delivery channels.
-Legend: ✅ done · ◑ wired (capability in place, not yet produced) · ⬜ not started.

 | Project | Repo | npm | Skills | MCP | SBOM | Docker |
 |---------|:----:|:---:|:------:|:---:|:----:|:------:|
 | fim-portal-cli | ✅ | ✅ `0.0.6` | ✅ 4 | ⬜ | ✅ | ⬜ |